Content Formula – The Most Captivating Formula (According To The “Godfather Of Influence”)15 min read

-You’ll see this formula in action at the end of this post, but before that, let’s talk about the four acts of a mystery story:
+You’ll see this formula in action at the end of this post.
+But before that, let’s look at the template for the four parts of a mystery:

 First, introduce the mystery in an interesting way.
-Also, keep your target audience in mind – in what mysteries do they want to find an answer to?
+Also, keep your target audience in mind.
+What mysteries do they want to find an answer to?
+Here’s an example:

 “Do you have a tough time waking up?
 Do you find your alarm clock too annoying, yet, you never wake up in time without it?
 There’s a little-used app that helps you wake up cheery without annoying you.
 I’ll tell you about it in a minute.”

-ACT II: Investigate clues or suspects that lead to false conclusions
+ACT 2: Investigate clues or suspects that lead to false conclusions

+Supplement your introduction with clues to throw them off.
 What other possible solutions are being offered in the marketplace?
 What other solutions would your target audience consider?
 Talk about them and argue against them.
-This gets the reader involved in the “investigation”, and leads her to the logical conclusion.
+This gets the reader involved in the “investigation”, and leads them to the logical conclusion: